mdzhang/mdzhang.com/source/blog/code/2016-09-10-create-ruby-gem-that-adds-rake-tasks.html.markdown

 ## Create a gem

-One way to do this is to use `bundler` to scaffold your gem:
+One way to do this is to use `bundler` to scaffold our gem:

 ```
 bundler gem my_gem